ArvindSubramaniam/Explicit-Connection-Sensitivity-Pruning-and-Quantization/README.md

 # Learning Compact and Efficient Networks through Explicit Connection Sensitivity Pruning and Quantization

 Hi!
 Welcome to the code for our project!
 We perform pruning followed by quantization to obtain compact and efficient Deep Neural Networks!
+For more details, please refer our Project report.

 The following figure serves as a high-level representation of our work.

 ![image](https://user-images.githubusercontent.com/37202614/118072436-c86d0480-b377-11eb-881e-1a6d4bb8f7dc.png)